Cpecific/twwh2-memreader/struct/README.md

 0x08: bonus_value_id(16 bits)
 0x0A: ebv_table_id(8 bits)
 0x0B: ???(40 bits)
-0x10: union // treated dynamically based in ebv_table_id
+0x10: entry pointer // (union) treated dynamically based on ebv_table_id
-// In most cases it is the same value, that parent entity' `value`.
+// In most cases it is the same value as parent entity `value`.
 // (ex: character_trait_level__effects has `value` field, and `ebv.value == value`)
 // But I've seen one case where they are not the same.
 Not sure why
 0x18: value(float)